DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 CloudStack works with a variety of hypervisors and hypervisor-like
 technologies.
-A single cloud can contain multiple hypervisor implementations.
+A single cloud can contain multiple hypervisor families.
 As of the current release CloudStack supports:

 -  BareMetal (via IPMI)